pujoheadsoft/purescript-pmock/README-ja.md

 <pre style="color: #D2706E">
 ✗ verify count example:

-Function was not called the expected number of times.
+function was not called the expected number of times.
 expected: 1
 but was : 0
 </pre>